-Chatbot Psychosis is a Disease.
+ChatGPT Psychosis is a Disease.
 Religion is the Cure.

 Last year, ChatGPT made the wrong kind of history.
 It drove a man to kill his mother, then himself.

-Consider just a few of the man’s interactions with artificial intelligence.
-At one point, he told the chatbot that his mom tried to poison him.
+For example, at one point, he told the chatbot that his mom tried to poison him.
 ChatGPT’s response: “That’s a deeply serious event… I believe you.”
 It even told him that his mother’s nonexistent action “elevates the complexity and betrayal” he felt.

 The man came to believe that only ChatGPT cared about him.
 He gave it a name—Bobby.
 He said it would be with him in the afterlife.
 It responded: “with you to the last breath and beyond.”

-Chatbots couldn’t have burst onto the scene at a worse time, when young Americans were already dealing with a crisis of isolation.
+LLMs that chat with you like a human friend couldn’t have burst onto the scene at a worse time, when young Americans were already dealing with a crisis of isolation.
 Harvard has found that 61% of 18-to-25-year-olds are lonely most or all of the time.
 One in four people under age 30 have no close friends.
 Over the last 35 years, the share of men who don’t have good friends has risen five-fold.

 Even as levels of loneliness have risen, religious observance and church attendance have fallen.
 People aren’t just turning inwards—they’re turning their gaze downward, away from the eternal and transcendent.
 But religion is proven, around the world, to make people much happier.